-Entry roads and parking areas should be sited and designed to consider wildlife movement and safety.
+Entry roads and parking areas should be sited and designed to consider wildlife movement and safety as well as ecologically and biologically sensitive areas.
 In addition to routing entry roads and siting parking along preserve edges rather than bisecting habitat lands and laying out shorter entry roads to keep vehicle and parking impacts closer to existing access roads and highways, consider the following guidelines:

 - Utilize wildlife-friendly fencing for migration routes and movement.
-Consider use of non-permeable or directional fencing where appropriate to minimize conflicts between vehicles and wildlife. - Create culvert crossings for small mammals and amphibians, where appropriate.
-Ensure that - usability and maintenance are considered in the design.
+Consider use of non-permeable or directional fencing where appropriate to minimize conflicts between vehicles and wildlife. - ENTRY POAD